codedex-io/projects/.github/CODE_OF_CONDUCT.md

 like social media.
 Violating these terms may lead to a temporary or permanent ban.

-### 3. Temporary Ban
+### 2. Temporary Ban

-**Community Impact**: A serious violation of community standards, including sustained inappropriate behavior, or the 2nd case of plagerism after receiving the 1st warning.
+**Community Impact**: A serious violation of community standards, including sustained inappropriate behavior, or the 2nd case of plagiarism after receiving the 1st warning.

 **Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
 No public or